 J. R. R. Tolkien's Middle-earth mostly uses Named Weapons instead of this trope.
 But "Sting" is only a nickname for the elven knife Bilbo found back in The Hobbit; after killing some Giant Spiders with it, he decided that a weapon that formidable should be named.
-(In the movie adaptation of The Lord of the Rings, this has become an official name, identified with a runic inscription.)
+(In the movie adaptation of The Lord of the Rings, it was apparently named and inscribed Sting in runes by its maker.)

 In the Rhapsody series of books, Elizabeth Haydon has Grunthor — a giant Bolg — name all of his weapons, because he says it makes them work better.
 With the exception of "Friendmaker," a huge polearm that gets its name because "When people see it, they'd much rather be my friend than my enemy," most of his weapons are named after various prostitutes he's known.